acl-org/emnlp-2022/_pages/venue.md

 **What advice do you have for LGBTQ+ visitors?**

 The local organization team has been in touch with leaders of LGBTQ+ affinity groups to discuss how to make the venue most hospitable and answer any concerns they may have.
-A document with advice for LGBTQ+ visitors is coming soon.
+A blog post with advice for LGBTQ+ visitors is available [here](https://2022.emnlp.org/blog/EMNLP-2022-Abu-Dhabi-LGBTQ+-Visitor-Considerations/).

 **I have never been to the UAE before, and I have some concerns about traveling there.
 Who can I talk to?**